go-vikunja/vikunja/Featurecreep.md

 * [x] Bindata for templates
 * [x] User struct should have a field for the avatar url (-> gravatar md5 calculated by the backend)
 * [x] Middleware to have configurable rate-limiting per user
-* [ ] Endpoint to get all possible rights with description and code
+* [ ] Colors for lists and namespaces -> Up to the frontend to implement these
 * [ ] Reminders via mail
 * [ ] Be able to "really" delete the account -> delete all lists and move ownership for others
 * [ ] Deprecate /namespaces/{id}/lists in favour of namespace.ReadOne() <-- should also return the lists
-* [ ] Colors for lists and namespaces -> Up to the frontend to implement these
-* [ ] Create tasks from a text/markdown file (maybe frontend only)
 * [ ] All `ReadAll` methods should return the number of items per page, the number of items on this page, the total pages and the items
       -> Check if there's a way to do that efficently.
 Maybe only implementing it in the web handler.
 * [ ] Move lists between namespaces -> Extra endpoint